HarsH-hP/React-Ecommerce-Project/README.md

 - ESLint: A pluggable linting utility for JavaScript, used to identify and report on patterns in ECMAScript/JavaScript code, making code more consistent and avoiding bugs.
 - Babel: A JavaScript compiler that converts ECMAScript 2015+ code into a backward-compatible version of JavaScript that can be run by older JavaScript engines.
 - Webpack: A static module bundler for modern JavaScript applications, bundling all of an application’s assets, including JavaScript, images, fonts, and CSS.

+**React Concepts Used:**
+- JSX: JavaScript XML that allows you to write HTML in React.
+- Components: Independent and reusable bits of code used as building blocks for applications.
+Functional and class components are both utilized.
+- Props: Short for properties, these are a way of passing data from parent to child components.
+- State: A local data storage that is local to the component and cannot be passed to other components directly.
+- Hooks: Functions that let you “hook into” React state and lifecycle features from function components (e.g., useState, useEffect).
+- Context API: Provides a way to pass data through the component tree without having to pass props down manually at every level.
+- Router: Utilized to handle navigation from one view to another based on state conditions or user interactions.
+- Event Handling: Responding to user inputs and actions.
+- Lifting State Up: Often several components need to reflect the same changing data, so it's lifted up to their closest common ancestor.
+- Component Lifecycle: Managing resources with lifecycle methods in class components, and effects in functional components with useEffect.
+- Higher-Order Components (HOCs): Advanced technique in React for reusing component logic.
+- Form Handling: Using controlled components to handle form submission and integration with form libraries.
+- Redux Store: Centralized store for all the states in your application, accessed with React-Redux hooks like useSelector and useDispatch.